Konstantine Gamsakhurdia (politician)

 Konstantine "Koko" Gamsakhurdia (კონსტანტინე [კოკო] გამსახურდია) (born June 24, 1961) is a Georgian politician and an Iranist.
-He is the leader of the Tavisupleba ("Freedom") political party.
+He was the leader of the Tavisupleba ("Freedom") political party and served as the member of the Parliament of Georgia from 2009 to 2011.
+Since January 2024, he has served as the director general of the National Parliamentary Library of Georgia.

 Biography

-Konstantine Gamsakhurdia is the only son from the first marriage of Zviad Gamsakhurdia and grew up in Tbilisi.
+Konstantine Gamsakhurdia is the only son from the first marriage of Georgia's first President Zviad Gamsakhurdia and grew up in Tbilisi.
 He is a namesake of his paternal grandfather, Konstantine Gamsakhurdia, the leading 20th-century Georgian novelist.
-After the 1991-92 coup d'état against his father and the legitimate government he fled with his family to Switzerland.
+After the 1991-92 coup d'état against his father and the legitimate government, he fled with his family to Switzerland.
 He lived in Dornach and worked as a translator and as a freelancer for several newspapers.

-In 2004 Gamsakhurdia returned to Georgia for the first time in twelve years and began his work as a politician.
-He has been part of the opposition to Mikheil Saakashvili's government since then and founded the Tavisupleba ("Freedom") party.
-He was elected to the Parliament of Georgia on May 21, 2008 parliamentary elections, but refused, together with several opposition politicians, to take the seat, claiming that the polls were rigged.
-He was allowed to regain the seat and joined the Parliament in November 2009, becoming a chair of the parliamentary commission investigating the death of the late President Zviad Gamsakhurdia.
+In 2004, Gamsakhurdia returned to Georgia following the Rose Revolution and the change of government in the country.
+He began his work as a politician, leading the new Tavisupleba ("Freedom") party.
+He has been part of the opposition to Mikheil Saakashvili's government since then.
+He was elected to the Parliament of Georgia during the 2008 Georgian parliamentary election, but refused to take up the seat together with several other opposition politicians, claiming that the polls were rigged.
+He ultimately agreed to regain the seat and joined the Parliament in November 2009, becoming a chair of the parliamentary commission investigating the death of the late President Zviad Gamsakhurdia.

+In 2011, Gamsakhurdia left his seat in the parliament and accepted the position of Georgia's representative in the World Meteorological Organization.
+He served on various diplomatic positions in the Georgia's embassies to Germany and Switzerland from 2019 to 2024.
+In January 2024, he accepted the offer from the Chairperson of the Parliament of Georgia Shalva Papuashvili to become the general director of the National Parliamentary Library of Georgia.

+Personal life

 Gamsakhurdia is married and has two sons.